 receives all the necessary accommodations and training to ensure long-term employment success.

-VR1845B, Bundled Job Placement Services Plan—Part B and Status Report or service authorization will indicate whether the visits can be done in person at or away from job site, remotely, or combination, in person and remotely.
+VR1845B, Bundled Job Placement Services Plan—Part B and Status Report or SA will indicate whether the visits can be done in person at or away from job site, remotely, or combination, in person and remotely.

 TWC-VR does not allow use of non-video telecommunication (phone) or text messages to customers to be used to conduct site visits.